jrblevin/markdown-mode/README.md

   * Matt McClure for a patch to prevent overwriting source files with .html extensions upon export.
   * Roger Bolsius for ordered list improvements.
+  * Google's Open Source Programs Office for recognizing the project with a monetary contribution in June 2015.

 ## Bugs